mamonu/oldsynth_patchmutator/README.md

 the output looks a bit like this:
 Sample output:

--Filename: romfaves.syx
+-Filename:romfaves.syx
 -Voice #: 1
 -Name: MOOGBASS1
 -Algorithm: 5
 -Feedback: 1
 -LFO
--  Wave: Square
+-LFOWave: Square
--  Speed: 35
+-LFOSpeed: 35
--  Delay: 0
+-LFODelay: 0
--  Pitch Mod Depth: 0
+-LFOPitch Mod Depth: 0
--  AM Depth: 0
+-LFOAM Depth: 0
--  Sync: Off
+-LFOSync: Off
--  Pitch Modulation Sensitivity: 0
+-LFOPitch Modulation Sensitivity: 0
 -Oscillator Key Sync: On
 -Pitch Envelope Generator
--  Rate 1: 0
+-PEGRate 1: 0
--  Rate 2: 0
+-PEGRate 2: 0
--  Rate 3: 0
+-PEGRate 3: 0
--  Rate 4: 0
+-PEGRate 4: 0
--  Level 1: 50
+-PEGLevel 1: 50
-.
-.
-.

 etc...

 Once patches are in textual format with some minimal parsing the rest of the work will be done with